Dr. Paul R. Williams, President & Founder, Washington, DC

 Nina Bang-Jensen, Senior Peace Fellow, Washington, DC

-Ms. Nina Bang-Jensen is the founder and former Executive Director of the Coalition for International Justice.
+Ms. Bang-Jensen is the former Executive Director and Counsel of the Coalition for International Justice.
+She previously worked for two U.S. Senators and as a litigator for the law firm of Rogers & Wells.

 Dr. Bruce Hitchner, Senior Peace Fellow, Boston, MA